eddiesTime/sme_app/raw_documentation.md

 ## Foreword

-I want to use this foreword to give credits to Sebastian Faust [@FasustOverview] and DevonFw [@Devonfw] for their excellent Flutter guide [@DevonfwforgeDevonfw4flutter].
+I want to use this foreword to give credits to Sebastian Faust [[@FasustOverview]](https://github.com/Fasust) and DevonFw [[@Devonfw]](https://devonfw.com/index.html) for their excellent Flutter guide [[@DevonfwforgeDevonfw4flutter]](https://github.com/devonfw-forge/devonfw4flutter).
 The guide is well written, and its structure has been a massive inspiration for my guide.

 ## What is the Purpose of this Guide?